-If you or a loved one was injured in a car accident in Shelby, we can help you file an insurance claim or lawsuit for financial compensation.
-A personal injury lawsuit can help you receive compensation for your accident-related medical care, income loss, and pain and suffering.
+If you or a loved one was injured in a car wreck in Shelby, we can help you file an insurance claim or lawsuit for financial compensation.
+A personal injury lawsuit may help you receive compensation for your accident-related medical care, income loss, and pain and suffering.
 We can also help you seek compensation to repair or replace your damaged vehicle.

-When our team helps you seek compensation in Shelby, a car accident lawyer will guide you through the steps for assigning liability to the at-fault driver, valuing your lawsuit, and proving your right to compensation.
+When our team helps you seek compensation, a Shelby car accident lawyer will guide you through the steps for assigning liability to the at-fault driver, valuing your lawsuit, and proving your right to compensation.
 We also handle all insurance forms, guide you through the entire personal injury process from start to finish, and ensure compliance with the state’s statute of limitations.

 How We Build a Strong Case for Financial Compensation

-When our team represents you, our goal is to fill your case file with evidence of the at-fault driver’s negligence and financial responsibility.
-We start by proving:
+When our team represents you, we aim to fill your case file with evidence of the at-fault driver’s negligence and financial responsibility.
+We will aim to prove:

 - Duty of care